Grilled Chicken and Veggie Kabobs

 Instructions

-- Peel onion and cut into pieces about 2 inches square.
+- Trim chicken breasts, and cut the chicken into same-size cubes about 2 inches square.

 - Mix the olive oil, lemon juice, black pepper, Spike Seasoning, pureed garlic, dried basil, dried oregano, dried sage, and onion powder to make the marinade.

-- Put the chicken in a large Ziploc bag (big enough to hold the vegetables later) and pour marinade over.
+- Put the chicken in a large Ziploc bag and pour in the marinade and seal the bag

-- Put the chunks of red pepper and red onion in a different container and refrigerate while the chicken is marinating.
+- Put chunks of red pepper, red onion, and zucchini (if using) into a container and store in refrigerator while the chicken marinates

-- About 1-2 hours before you want to cook the kabobs, add red pepper and red onion to the plastic bag with the chicken and continue to marinate.
+- About 1-2 hours before you want to cook the kabobs, add the vegetables to the bag with the chicken and continue to marinate in refrigerator

-- When you’re ready to assemble kabobs, drain the chicken and veggies and let ingredients come to room temperature.
-(Don’t save the marinade to baste with, because the bacteria from the raw chicken may not be killed if you baste too close to the end of the cooking time.)
+- When you want to assemble kabobs, drain the chicken and veggies and let ingredients come to room temperature.

-- Spray the grill with nonstick spray or brush with a high smoke point oil, and preheat grill to high.
+- Spray the grill with nonstick spray or brush with a high smoke point oil, and preheat grill to high while you assemble the kabobs.
+(If you’re using a charcoal grill that can’t be turned down, I'd start cooking kabobs when the heat has reached medium-high.)

 - Serve hot.